To main heading

 In today's internet, people have been getting used to sites using the same language having different spellings and expressions, especially given the dominance of US English content over the early times of the internet.
 Typically now people will write how they are used to, and let readers accept the spelling and other differences.

-Having two or more locales with the same language (and script) is usually to cater for audiences who really want to retain the different idioms and expressions they are used to, and that is why renaming regions is not really a solution.
+Having two or more locales with the same language (and script) but different regions is usually to cater for audiences who really want to retain the different idioms and expressions they are used to, and that is why renaming regions is not really a solution.
 Yes, it may get around the technical issues of importing, but anything imported with renamed regions would have to be carefully checked that all content is consistent with the new locales.

 Some elements in the archive might have IDs or internal references that are the same as elements in the site.
-The ID and Created columns of the Import list will show what their new values will be.
+The ID and Created columns of the Import elements list will show what their new values will be.
 Any elements to be imported that reference other imported elements with such changes will have those references updated as well.

-Select import item
+Select the import element

 1. a.Subsite – modify which descendants are included.